 Women cheat.
 Men cheat.
 Even happy couples cheat.
-But how and why a spouse sneaks around depends largely on whether the cheater is male or female, studies suggest.
+But how and why a spouse sneaks around depends largely on their sex, studies suggest.
 Men cheat simply because the opportunity presents itself, even when they perceive their lovers as inferior to their wives.
-Women, on the other hand, tend to cheat up—replacing their spouses, selectively, with superior lovers.
+Women, on the other hand, tend to cheat up — replacing their spouses, selectively, with superior lovers.

-“Some research suggests that women are more likely to cheat when they don’t feel appreciated, loved or understood, more than men,” Tim Cole, a professor at DePaul University and author of Broken Trust: Overcoming An Intimate Betrayal, told Fatherly.
+“Some research suggests that women are more likely to cheat when they don’t feel appreciated, loved, or understood,” says Tim Cole, Ph.D., a professor of communication at DePaul University and author of Broken Trust: Overcoming An Intimate Betrayal.
 Studies suggest that men make fewer such calculations.
-“Men might be a little more opportunistic on average.”
+“Men might be a little more opportunistic on average,” he says.

 From an evolutionary standpoint, infidelity makes sense.
 “We romanticize the idea of marriage and finding that one person and tend to have a very negative view of infidelity.
 But the underlying reasons for cheating have never really changed,” Cole says.
 Most animal species are non-monogamous because they’re playing the odds, he adds, and it’s not an evolutionarily wise decision to put all of your eggs (or whatever genetic material you may have) in one basket.
 “The best analogy would be investing all of your retirement funds in one stock,” he says.